 - For the class of 1999-2000: $127,500

-That’s an increase of 97% — even after adjusting for inflation.
+That’s an increase of 89%, without adjusting for inflation.

 Total education debt includes both medical school and pre-med debt taken on to earn a bachelor’s degree.

-If we exclude pre-med debt and look only at loans taken out for medical school, medical school debt at graduation averaged:
+Excluding pre-med debt and looking only at loans taken out for medical school, average medical school debt at graduation averaged:

 - For the class of 1999-2000: $115,300